iamtheblackunicorn/vcheck/README.markdown

 ## ABOUT :books:

+A year ago, I wrote an algorithm to check the security of passwords, any passwords.
+I implemented in Dart, the implementation of which can be found [here](https://iamtheblackunicorn/securitycheck).
+I recently decided to rewrite the implementation in ECMA Script, a.k.a.
+Javascript.
+I did that but then decided to make a shiny little web application out of the Javascript implementation.
+This is that shiny web application.
+The ES implementation can be found [here](https://github.com/iamthebalckunicorn/vulcheck). :heart:

 ## DEPLOYED PROJECT ON NETLIFY :rocket:

-To view a live deployed version of this project, click here: [VIEW](.netlify.app)
+To view a live deployed version of this project, click here: [VIEW](https://gleeful-taiyaki-bcd4e5.netlify.app)

 ## SET IT UP :inbox_tray: